DescribeLogGroups - Amazon CloudWatch Logs

 DescribeLogGroups

-Lists the specified log groups.
-You can list all your log groups or filter the results by prefix.
+Returns information about log groups.
+You can return all your log groups or filter the results by prefix.
 The results are ASCII-sorted by log group name.

 CloudWatch Logs doesn't support IAM policies that control access to the DescribeLogGroups action by using the aws:ResourceTag/key-name condition key.
 Other CloudWatch Logs actions do support the use of the aws:ResourceTag/key-name condition key to control access.
 For more information about using tags to control access, see Controlling access to Amazon Web Services resources using tags.